-Blindspot has returned one more week!
+Blindspot is back!
 We are in the final stretch, Blindspotters and it shows with episodes like “Galaxy of Minds.”
 It has been an episode where some more questions have been opened and, above all, they have shown us how the world around Crawford but, above all, of Roman is collapsing more and more, although he tries to fight with all his strength so that don’t happen.
 This situation, places all the characters to the point of candy for the final episodes of the season.
 This episode marks the beginning of the end of the season in the best possible way, with great emotional depth.
 Let’s talk about everything!
 Here we go!

 CASE OF THE WEEK